-Assume additional information about a labeling problem is available.
-For example, let the RGB-color dark blue in the image represent the direction "top", light blue "bottom", yellow "right", orange "left" and cyan "center" (Fig. 7.9 left).
+Now assume additional information about a labeling problem were available.
+For example, let the RGB-color dark blue in the image represent the direction "top", light blue "bottom", yellow "right", orange "left" and cyan "center" (Fig. 7.10 left).
 Suppose it is known beforehand that "top" and "bottom" as well as "left" and "right" cannot be adjacent to each other but are separated by another label corresponding to the center.

-This prior knowledge about the labeling problem was taken into account by specifying non-uniform pairwise model parameters accordingly, as specified below.
+This prior knowledge about the labeling problem was taken into account by specifying non-uniform pairwise model parameters that penalize these unlikely label transitions by a factor of 10:

-FIGURE 7.9.
-Original image (left), encoding the image directions "top", "bottom", "center", "left" and "right" by the RGB-color labels l_1, l_2, l_3, l_4 and l_5 (right).
-The noisy test image (middle) was created by randomly selecting 40% of the original image pixels and then uniformly sampling a label at each chosen positions.
-The label constraints suggested by the labeling order leads to a non-Potts prior (7.11).
+FIGURE 7.10.
+Original image (left), encoding the image directions "top", "bottom", "center", "left" and "right" by the RGB-color labels $\ell_1,\ell_2,\ell_3,\ell_4$ and l_5 (right).
+The noisy test image (middle) was created by randomly selecting 40% of the original image pixels and then uniformly sampling a label at each position.
+Unlikely label transitions $\ell_1\leftrightarrow\ell_2$ and $\ell_4\leftrightarrow\ell_5$ are represented by color (feature) vectors that are close to each other and hence can be easily confused.